ovh/docs/pages/web_cloud/email_and_collaborative_solutions/common_email_features/feature_redirections/guide.en-ca.md

 The sections “[Creating a redirection](#redirect)” and “[Creating an alias](#alias)” concern all OVHcloud email solutions, **unless** if you have a domain name registered with OVHcloud without an attached email solution.

-For these exception, please read the paragraph “[Creating a redirection or an alias for a domain name without an email solution](#mxplanlegacy)”.
+For these two exceptions, only redirection is possible.
+Please refer to the paragraph “[Creating a redirection or an alias for a domain name without an email solution](#mxplanlegacy)”.

 ### Creating a redirection <a name="redirect"></a>